Pathway to LCADC and CCGC

 Who can apply?

 - Clinicians with a masters or doctorate in a counseling/mental health discipline who wish to earn their LCADC

-- Incoming MSW students who wish to earn their LCADC education hours while taking the courses required for the MSW degree
+- MSW students who wish to earn their LCADC education hours while taking the courses required for the MSW degree

-- Incoming masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree
+- Masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree